-- Internal and external stop announcements can be executed instantly.
+- Stop announcements can be executed automatically and consistently.

-AVL software also allows transit agencies to provide their vehicles location to the general public for Internet-based real-time tracking.
-The software can tie into street signs or other signage showing expected arrival times for incoming transit.
+AVL software also allows transit agencies to provide their vehicle’s location to the general public for Internet-based real-time tracking using mobile apps and desktop interfaces.
+The software can tie into automated signage along fixed routes showing expected arrival times for transit buses.

-While some transit operators may not yet be up to speed with the latest transportation support technologies, it's important to know how vitally important AVL is.
-For a transit system to know the exact location of all their vehicles in real time is something that no modern transit agency should be without and before long, none will be.
+While some transit operators may not yet be up to speed with the latest transportation support technologies, it's important to know how vitally important AVL is as customer demands move toward real-time information.
+For a transit system to know the exact location of all their vehicles at any given time is something that no modern transit agency should be without.